 If PPE is deemed a necessary requirement to carry out tasks safely and effectively, your employer has a responsibility to do the following:

 - Supply you with the relevant PPE – the cost of which should be covered by your employer

 - Ensure equipment is suitable for the user – i.e. fits the user correctly and is appropriate protection against the risks present

 - If more than one item of PPE needs to be used at the same time, your employer should ensure that they are compatible.
 For example, a dust mark may not work properly if the seal is disturbed by the user also wearing certain safety goggles.

 - Provide employees with sufficient training on how to use PPE, including why it is needed, when it should be worn and if there are any limitations.

 - Ensure equipment is maintained in good condition and stored appropriately to prevent damage that could minimise the effectiveness of the equipment.

 Health and safety laws place strict requirements on employers, but employees must also share responsibility for their safety by ensuring that they follow instructions, use the PPE provided and bring any defects to the attention of their employer.

-We can help you make a No Win No Fee compensation claim
+Helping you make a No Win No Fee compensation claim

-We provide a No Win No Fee service, which means there is no financial risk to you if you aren’t successful in winning your claim.
+Your solicitor will provide a No Win No Fee service, which means there is no financial risk to you if you aren’t successful in winning your claim.
 It also enables you to get your claim underway without having to worry about paying any upfront costs.